Colorado Plateau / Southern Rockies

 Tell males and females apart by…

-• Male - Gray crown, white cheeks, a black bib, and a chestnut neck
+• Males have gray crown, white cheeks, a black bib, a chestnut neck, and white underparts

 Listen for…